-Table 9.
+Table 999.
 Electric Storage Resource costs

-Description
+Cost Description

 Incremental / Average Operating Energy Costs

-Not applicable for an ESR.
+Fuel costs Not applicable for an ESR.

-VOM in \$/MWh to the extent that running the facility causes wear and tear requiring maintenance.
+Variable operating and maintenance (VOM) VOM in \$/MWh to the extent that running the facility causes wear and tear requiring maintenance.

-Market Fees in \$/MWh.
+Other Variable Costs Market Fees in \$/MWh.

+Avoidable fixed costs

-Not applicable for an ESR.
+Avoidable fixed costs (non-start-up and shut-down costs) 15 Not applicable for an ESR.

-Not applicable for an ESR.
+Start-up costs (SUC) Not applicable for an ESR.

-Not applicable for an ESR.
+Shut-down costs (SDC) Not applicable for an ESR.

-Not applicable for an ESR.
+Enablement costs Not applicable for an ESR.

+Round-trip LGC losses.
 Allowable and amortised to a \$/MWh basis.

+Other opportunity Costs

-Not applicable for an ESR.
+Opportunity cost related to production-based subsidy Not applicable for an ESR.